-81. For cash management reasons, the DMO may bid a price of its own choosing for any conventional gilt, including any strip, that has less than twelve months remaining before its maturity, or for any index-linked gilt where the reference RPIs for the final redemption payment are known.
-As these are essentially money market instruments by this stage, any price bid will be set by reference to the DMO's cash management operations at the time.
+81. For cash and/or redemption management reasons, the DMO may bid a price of its own choosing for any conventional gilt, including any strip, that has less than eighteen months remaining before its maturity, or for any index-linked gilt where the reference RPIs for the final redemption payment are known.
+As these are likely to be essentially money market instruments by this stage, any price bid may be set by reference to the DMO's cash management operations at the time.
 Since August 2003, the DMO, with the consent of the Gilt-edged Market Makers' Association (GEMMA), has been able to transact with IDBs as well as GEMMs, when trading in near maturity gilts only, where both parties have signed the relevant documentation.